ASE2020-Blue/thingy-api-blue/00_admin/stories.md

+## Reporting - Messaging - Silent mode
+The user wants to enable/disable a silent mode, to delay reports or/and alerts, using different commands

 ## Reporting - App - Graphical report
 The user wants to see a certains report (weekly or monthly), more graphically

+## Reporting - App - Location selection
+The user wants to see the reports of different locations/subjects